bubykay/rn-paypal-checkout/README.md

 ## ✔️ Requirements

-Apple computer with X-code installed to use ios simulator
+A MacOS PC with X-code installed on it (to use ios simulator)

 Node (versions `15.11.0` was used, but later versions _might_ work as well) and npm.
 If you haven't installed Node or npm, [nvm](https://github.com/nvm-sh/nvm) is an easy to use tool for installing both.
 Nvm is also handy if you want to quickly switch between different Node versions.